On multidimensional Mandelbrot's cascades

-\subsection{Kesten's renewal theorem}
+\section{Kesten's renewal theorem}

-The main tool we will use to prove Theorem \ref{asymptotic} is Kesten's renewal theorem \cite{K2} and here we are going to check that its assumptions are satisfied in our settings.
-For reader's convenience we state here all the details in the case the state space $S$ in \cite{K2} is the compact subset $C_1$ of $S^{d-1}$ endowed with the metric $d(x,y) = |x-y|$.
-First we introduce some definitions.
+The main tool we will use to prove Theorem \ref{asymptotic} is Kesten's renewal theorem \cite{K2}.
+Here we are going to state it precisely and check that its assumptions are satisfied in our settings.
+To avoid introducing some new notation we formulate here all the details in the case the state space $S$ in \cite{K2} is the compact subset $C_1^*$ of $S^{d-1}$ endowed with the metric $d(x,y) = |x-y|$ and the probability space $\Omega$ is endowed with the probability measure $\Q_x^{\chi,*}$.
+Recall that due to the symmetry of $(\H)$ w.r.t. $a \mapsto a^*$, all results up to now carry over to the dual counterparts upon replacing $C$ with $C^*$, $e^\chi$ with $e_*^\chi$, $\mu$ with $\mu^*$ etc. First we introduce some definitions.